arainho/arainho.github.io/_posts/2016-01-15-upgrade-openssh-client-to-7.1p2-1.md

 Install openssh via homebrew on Mac OS X laptop.

-Besides ssh you should rename and create symlinks to the new scp, sftp, slogin, ssh-add, ssh-agent, ssh-keygen and ssh-keyscan binaries located in "/usr/local/Cellar/openssh/7.1p2/bin/"
+Besides ssh you should rename and create symlinks to the new _scp, sftp, slogin, ssh-add, ssh-agent, ssh-keygen and ssh-keyscan_ binaries located in _/usr/local/Cellar/openssh/7.1p2/bin/_

 	~$ brew search openssh
 	~$ brew install homebrew/dupes/openssh